Nor-Mand/Nor-Mand/README.md

 ### Hi there 👋
 I am a person who is passionate about acquiring new knowledge, I believe that challenges are the best way to gain experience.
 Throughout my work I have evolved as a professional and person, always turning my failures into what my strengths are today.

+I'm a developer based in Cork, Ireland.
+I like to be involved in the tasks to create testing, debug, and deploy application.

 <!--
 **Nor-Mand/Nor-Mand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.